pingidentity/terraform-provider-pingdirectory/docs/resources/default_composed_attribute_plugin.md

 - `update_target_attribute_behavior` (String) The behavior to exhibit for modify and modify DN operations that attempt to update the set of values for the target attribute.
 - `updated_entry_newly_matches_criteria_behavior` (String) The behavior to exhibit for modify or modify DN operations that update an entry that previously did not satisfy either the base DN or filter criteria, but now do satisfy that criteria.
 - `updated_entry_no_longer_matches_criteria_behavior` (String) The behavior to exhibit for modify or modify DN operations that update an entry that previously satisfied the base DN and filter criteria, but now no longer satisfies that criteria.
+- `value_pattern` (Set of String) Specifies a pattern for constructing the values to use for the target attribute type.

 ### Read-Only